 Remembering Ezekiel Gillespie, Pioneer for African American Voting Rights

-Posted by PKSD Law Firm on Jun 19, 2020 in Uncategorized
+Posted by PKSD Law Firm on June 19, 2020 in Firm News

 Juneteenth is a day to celebrate the end of slavery and freedom for African Americans.
 It is also an opportunity to look back at civil rights pioneers like Ezekiel Gillespie, who secured voting rights for African Americans in Wisconsin and helped found the first African American church in the state.